MileHacker Logo

 Fine Dining

-Limited near Mammoth Cave.
+Limited near Mammoth Cave national park.
 For upscale experiences, drive to Bowling Green (Mariah's, steakhouses).

-Expect a more refined atmosphere in Bowling Green.
+Expect a more refined the mood in Bowling Green.

 Mid-Range & Budget

-Within the park: Spelunkers Cafe and Green River Grill at The Lodge.
+In the park's boundaries: Spelunkers Cafe and Green River Grill at The Inn.
 Cave City/Park City: Cracker Barrel, Bucky Bee's BBQ, El Mazatlan.
 Bowling Green has a wider selection.

 Fast food chains in Cave City and Bowling Green offer budget meals.
 Picnics save money.